MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.SignIns/Update-MgBetaInvitation.md

 Supports $filter (eq, ne, not).
       \[IsFavorite \<Boolean?\>\]:
       \[IsManagementRestricted \<Boolean?\>\]: Indicates whether the group is a member of a restricted management administrative unit, in which case it requires a role scoped to the restricted administrative unit to manage.
-Default value is false.
+The default value is false.
 Read-only.
-To manage a group that's a member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
+To manage a group member of a restricted administrative unit, the calling app must be assigned the Directory.Write.Restricted permission.
 For delegated scenarios, the administrators must also be explicitly assigned supported roles at the restricted administrative unit scope.
       \[IsSubscribedByMail \<Boolean?\>\]: Indicates whether the signed-in user is subscribed to receive email conversations.
-Default value is true.
+The default value is true.
 Returned only on $select.
 Supported only on the Get group API (GET /groups/{ID}).
       \[LicenseProcessingState \<IMicrosoftGraphLicenseProcessingState\>\]: licenseProcessingState